 What Is the Difference Between Product Backlog Grooming and Sprint Planning?

 Effective team collaboration in sprint planning is the obligatory condition of a qualitative result.
 It makes the team move in the same direction.
-However, sometimes sprint planning is often confused with backlog grooming or refinement.
+However, sprint planning is often confused with backlog grooming or refinement.